Home

 So how do you know which Scottish tartan, if any you are allowed to wear?

-Well the traditionalists will tell you that you have to have a family connection to wear a clan tartan.
+Well the traditionalists will tell you that you have to have a family connection in order to wear a clan tartan.

 Is this true?